 Conduct research and strategic analysis in support of grassroots initiatives to impact national, state, and local policies.

-- Interest and experience in policy and legislative research may include experience on Capitol Hill, academic research, or community organizing around voting rights issues.
+Two years of experience in policy or legislative research, which may include experience in federal or state legislature, academic research, or community organizing around voting rights issues.
+Hill experience is a plus.

-- An understanding of the federal and state legislative process.
+An understanding of the federal and state legislative processes.

 Solid written and oral communication skills are a must.

-- The ability to produce consistent, quality work in a fast-paced environment is essential.
+The ability to produce consistent, quality work and meet deadlines in a fast-paced environment is essential.

 Commitment to advancing economic, racial, and gender justice is essential.

 Salary and Benefits:

 The salary range for this position is $65,000 for a one-year term with the option to renew based upon performance and funding.
 We have a generous benefits package that includes 95 percent employer-sponsored health insurance, dental and vision insurance, paid holidays, vacation days, sick days, pre-tax transit benefits, and the opportunity to contribute to a 401(K) plan.

 This position is primarily sedentary and is performed in an office setting.
 The physical demands of this position are limited to the ability to use a computer, telephone, and standard office equipment, lift up to 25 lbs., bend, stoop, and carry materials used in financial activities.
 Routine travel within the United States is necessary.

 Commitment to Diversity, Equity, and Inclusion